Comparison of Limb Lengthening Methods: LON vs. Precice 2 vs. Fitbone

 Introduction

 Choosing the right limb lengthening method is crucial for achieving your height goals and ensuring a smooth recovery process.
-At Become Taller Clinic, we offer two advanced limb lengthening methods: Lengthening Over Nail (LON) and Precice 2.
+At Become Taller Clinic, we offer three advanced limb lengthening methods: Lengthening Over Nail (LON), Precice 2, and Fitbone.
 This page provides a detailed comparison of these methods to help you make an informed decision.

 Comparison Table

-To give you a quick overview of the differences between the LON and Precice 2 methods, we’ve created the following comparison table:
+To give you a quick overview of the differences between the LON, Precice 2, and Fitbone methods, we’ve created the following comparison table:

 FAQs